-q) Shared Funds
+r) Shared Funds

 Shared Funds are held on behalf of a cluster of participating schools as agreed with the Ministry of Education.
 The cluster of schools operate activities outside of the School's control.
-These amounts are not recorded in the Statement of Comprehensive Revenue and Expenses.
+These amounts are not recorded in the Statement of Revenue and Expense.
 The School holds sufficient funds to enable the funds to be used for their intended purpose.

-r) Provision for Cyclical Maintenance
+s) Provision for Cyclical Maintenance